fourjuaneight/juan-me/content/about.md

 Anyhow, this site serves two purposes: a testing ground for new web technologies I'm learning and a place to share my coding journey.
 So ideally you'll see the quality of the site improve and the source code constantly evolve.
 Fair warning, I'm a shitty writer so don't expect much from the content.

 ## Work
 These are some of the recent projects I've worked on.
+For a printable resume, you can go [here](/resume).
 <ul class="portfolio">
   <li class="projects">
     {{< img src="portfolio/jimmies.jpg" alt="Rustled Jimmies" >}}